GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 ## 6. Design Decisions and Trade-offs

+### Performance Design and Decisions

+#### Removal of code that allows players to unload mod data until it is used
+- Configurations and code was originally written that allows players to toggle for saving then unloading mod data (custom data on farm maps) from memory except what is currently being used.
+This would have allowed players to decrease the amount of RAM in usage.
+Ultimately this was removed because each gameplay loop (an in-game day) would require me to reload modded farm data so I could update it at the end of every night.
+In addition, if a player has decided to manage additional farm maps, they would not neglect it anyways.
+Thus, the decision was made to always keep mod data in memory, sacrificing RAM which is already a precious resource for the average modded player.

+#### Tracking bounds of farmed tiles in a map
+- By tracking the minimum and maximum xy coords the farmer has tilled in a farm map, during the nightly updates on all maps, we can sigificantly reduce the number of checks on just whether a coordinate is null.
+At worst case scenario, we can at least skip the edges where tiles are unwalkable or uninteractable.
+At best case scenario, only rectangle exists such that all tiles hold either a tight path, sprinklers, or crops.
+- The trade off is taken in operations where the player hoes a tile.
+Then we would make checks on if its a map we know about or a map we care about.
+The worst case is when it is a map we know about, in which case I would have to compare the coordinates of the new tile vs the min and max x and y coordinates.
+I have reduced the operations done to as few as possible by using a vector2.min and .max instead of 4 if statements.

+#### Lazy initialization of soil and crop data

+- Data is only created when necessary (e.g., when a tile is first hoed, a crop is first planted/harvested, or a new crop type is introduced).

+- *Trade-off*: This minimizes memory and save file size, but introduces additional logic paths for “first use” events and potential edge cases, increasing development time.

+### Game Design

-### Formula-based balancing instead of per-crop tuning
+#### Formula-based balancing instead of per-crop tuning

-- Rather than manually assigning nutrient values to thousands of crops, the system derives values from existing crop properties using mathematical formulas.
+- Rather than manually assigning nutrient values to thousands of crops, the system derives values from existing crop properties using C# delegates to assign mathematical formulas.

 - *Trade-off*: This sacrifices fine-grained control over individual crop balance but ensures scalability and consistency.
+In a typical modded game, there are hundreds if not thousands of crops.
+Individually accounting for each would be a nightmare.
+My design however requires a foundation on mathematical transformations I need to study for or ask advice about.

-### Randomized but consistent formulas per save
+#### Randomized but consistent formulas per save

-- At the start of a save, multiple candidate formulas are available.
+- At the start of a save, multiple delegates are available for assigning to needed soil properties.
 A small subset is randomly chosen and applied consistently throughout that save.

 - *Trade-off*: This prevents players from becoming too accustomed to a fixed soil mechanic system, increasing replay variety.
-However, it introduces unpredictability or difficulty for players who want deterministic behavior.
+This requires me to build multiple transformations that can roughly fit in a fixed range and to balance and test each transformation, increasing development time.

+#### Configurable number of soil properties
+- The player will be given an option to configure the number of soil properties from 1-5.
+This is in addition to 2 default un-removable properties.
+This allows the player to configure difficulty without undermining how the mod works, and can still remind the player about sustainability.
+This can add small amount of complexity in developing methods.

-### Mana stored at map level, not soil level
+#### Mana stored at map level, not soil level

 - Mana is implemented as a map-wide property rather than a per-tile soil property.

-- *Trade-off*: This sacrifices granularity in how mana might interact with individual soil tiles, but reduces data overhead (since soil data exists for every hoe-able tile).
+- *Trade-off*: This sacrifices granularity in how mana might interact with individual soil tiles, but reduces data overhead (since soil data exists for every hoed tile).
+However, it also introduces a different mechanic, increasing the variety of ways the game interacts with the player.

-### Lazy initialization of soil and crop data

-- Data is only created when necessary (e.g., when a tile is first hoed, a crop is first planted/harvested, or a new crop type is introduced).

-- *Trade-off*: This minimizes memory and save file size, but introduces additional logic paths for “first use” events and potential edge cases.

-### Excluding artisan machine balance from scope
+#### Excluding artisan machine balance from scope

 - Interactions with artisan machines (e.g., kegs, preserves jars) are intentionally excluded from the current balancing system.

 - *Trade-off*: This may result in temporary imbalance relative to machine-based profits until a future phase but narrows the scope to soil and crop mechanics.
+However, if the balance is too far off, players may be discouraged from caring about crop quality and instead process all goods.
+Crop prices then need to be within a certain range of their processed prices

+#### Adding compatibility to multiple mods and accounting for edge cases

+- This vastly increases development time, but not accounting for compatibility discourages player usage and not accounting for edge cases and conflicts can vastly undermine the player experience

+### Tools

-### Python for data analysis instead of C#
+#### Python for data analysis instead of C#

 - Data is exported from SMAPI and analyzed using python libraries numpy and matplotlib

 - *Trade-off*: Python provides rapid prototyping, easier statistical analysis, and better tooling for balancing compared to C#.
 However, this requires additional functionality for accumulating data and exporting it outside the game.
+Additionally, I have to run it as a separate program instead of within the game.

-### Harmony Patching
+#### Harmony Patching

 - Harmony is used to inject, change, or surpress game code during runtime.
 This allows for more control over game behaviors. eg. This enables us to alter the rewards from the harvesting action, etc.

 - *Trade-off*: Harmony patching is a powerful but risky tool.
-Injecting code at runtime, especially in popular methods to alter such as Crops.Harvest results in a high chance of errors and compatibility issuees.
+Injecting code at runtime, especially in popular methods to alter such as Crops.harvest results in a high chance of errors, game-breaking mistakes, and compatibility issues.

 ---